CHR. Did you meet with no other assault as you came?

 him from Heaven; all is of grace, not of

 works.
-I could give you a hundred scriptures for the confirmation of this.
+I could give you a hundred scriptures for the

 FAITH.
 Well, then, said Faithful, what